 Social innovation is a rapidly evolving area of design.
 This program will instill in participants the confidence, self-motivation and collaborative spirit that will be needed as they continue on in the field of design activism.

-The program is oriented towards the creative professions.
-Professionals, educators, advanced college students and social entrepreneurs interested in design thinking are invited to apply.
+The program is oriented towards the creative professions and professionals, educators and advance college students are invited to apply.
+More information about this program will be posted soon.